AdobeDocs/experience-manager-cloud-service.it-IT/help/forms/transaction-reports-billable-apis.md

  </tbody>
 </table>

-L’utilizzo dell’API di richiamo viene conteggiato come una transazione, quando esegui una o più delle seguenti operazioni:
+L’utilizzo dell’API di richiamo viene conteggiato come una transazione, quando si eseguono una o più delle seguenti operazioni:

 1. Conversione da formati non PDF a formati PDF. <!--For instance, the conversion from XDP format to PDF format, catering to both interactive and non-interactive forms of communication, and the conversion from Word to PDF.-->
 1. Conversione dal formato PDF al formato PDF/A.